 King paid us a \$150.0 million upfront fee in connection with the closing of our strategic alliance with King in December 2005.
-Revenues recognized from amortization of this upfront fee were 14.3 million and \$23.2 million in the years ended December 31, 2008 and 2007, respectively.
-The decrease of \$8.9 million from 2007 to 2008 is due to the extension of the development period over which we recognize the program fee revenue in the fourth quarter of 2007 based upon recent clinical developments and communications with King regarding product development plans.
+Revenues recognized from amortization of this upfront fee were \$14.3 million in 2009 and 2008.
 We expect to recognize the rest of the program fee ratably over our estimate of the remainder of the development period under the strategic alliance with King.
 We currently estimate the development period for all four expected drug candidates to extend through September 2014.